 Due to legal requirements, data transfer between universities and health insurance companies must take place fully electronically in the future.
 This is done with the help of the "Student Reporting Procedure SMV".
 Within the procedure, data that is subject to reporting requirements is exchanged between universities and health insurance companies: Health insurance companies report, for example, insurance status, changes of health insurance company and information on outstanding contributions.
 The universities send information on the start and end of studies of the insured students.
 At the OWL University of Applied Sciences and Arts, the changeover to the electronic procedure will take place on December 1, 2021.

-If you hold a German university entrance qualification and have creditable achievements that allow you to be placed in at least the 2nd semester, then apply directly to the OWL University of Applied Sciences and Arts with an application and the documents noted there.
-Further information can be found under "Special requirements for university transfer students and higher semesters".
+If you have a German university entrance qualification and creditable achievements that make a placement in at least the 2nd semester possible, then you can apply for a higher semester directly at the OWL University of Applied Sciences.
+Further information can be found on our website for students changing subjects and locations.